craigschlegel/registrations-for-the-events-calendar/readme.txt

 = Tools for GDPR Compliance =

 * [View a breakdown of the tools with screenshots here](https://roundupwp.com/gdpr-compliance-with-registration/#free)
-* Search for registrations filtered by email address.
+* Search for event registrations filtered by email address.
 * Export all collected data attached to an email address whether connected to a user or not.
-* Delete individual registrations or permanently delete all data attached to an email address.
+* Delete individual event registrations or permanently delete all data attached to an email address.
 * Require attendees to agree to terms and conditions before registering.
 Include a link to a terms and conditions page.

 = Benefits =